 Romans 2:13 for not the hearers of the law [are] righteous before God, but the doers of the law shall be declared righteous

 Today’s mainstream definition of ‘repentance’ is solely an emotional, esoteric feeling of sorrow or guilt.
 It has become the simplistic event of confession alone without the deliberate action of stopping the sin.
-“Repentance” has been redefined as ‘a feeling‘, and a false understanding of salvation/deliverance, rather than a “change-of-mind and conduct worthy of a changed-heart, and the abhorrence of sin“.
+“Repentance” has been redefined as ‘a feeling‘, rather than a “change-of-mind and conduct worthy of a changed-heart, and the abhorrence of sin“.

-The vast majority of mainstream Christianity believes repentance is, ‘I’m sorry I sinned‘ and the ‘regret’ is enough because, “well, I’m saved so Jesus forgives me even if I keep sinning”… this is complete nonsense, and totally unscriptural!
+The vast majority of mainstream Christianity believes repentance is, ‘I’m sorry I sinned‘ and the ‘regret’ is enough because, “well, I’m saved because I believe in Jesus, so he forgives me even if I keep sinning”… this is complete nonsense, and totally unscriptural!

 Matthew 3:1-2,8 In those days John the Baptist came preaching in the wilderness of Judea, “Repent, for the kingdom of heaven is at hand… 8Bear fruit in keeping with repentance.”

 Luke 5:32 Jesus said… “I have not come to call the righteous but sinners to repentance.”